 Notes on Wireguard (with Mikrotik)

-Some poorly researched notes on Wireguard
+Some poorly researched notes on Wireguard.
+Updated on August 12th, 2025.

 Background